 How much does it cost to run a property in Tenerife?

-About 2 years ago, I wrote an article about the ongoing costs of property ownership in Tenerife because loads of people ask me during their search for properties…
+In 2016, I wrote an article about the ongoing costs of property ownership in Tenerife because loads of people ask me during their search for properties…

 So, ”How much does it cost to run a property in Tenerife?”
 Of course the real answer is that it depends upon how big the property is, how often you or anyone else proposes to use it and even in which municipality the property is situated.